rediacc/cli/tests_yaml/tests/workflows/README.md

 - Bridge: "Global Bridges"
 - Hosts: 192.168.111.11, 192.168.111.12, 192.168.111.21

-Tests will gracefully handle missing entities using `continue_on_error: true`.
+Tests will fail if required entities are missing.

 ## Important Notes